Topiary Art: Things to Know about Shaping Trees and Shrubs

 - Secateurs.
 This type of pruner has a blade on one side and a dull flat surface on the other, making it easy to trim on one side of a branch.

 - Small blade pruning shears.
 For precise cutting and detailing.

 - Hedge shears.
 For general shaping.

 In addition, many who create topiary find it useful to work with frames.
 These devices allow for precise cutting and pruning.
 You can purchase frames or make your own out of chicken wire.
-A steady hand and a good eye are generally all that’s required for simple geometric forms.
+A steady hand and a good eye are generally all that are required for simple geometric forms.

 When to hire an arborist for shrub and tree pruning

-Not everyone in Edmonton, Leduc and surrounding areas has the tools, stamina, or time to invest in tree and shrub maintenance.
+Not everyone in Edmonton and surrounding areas has the tools, stamina, or time to invest in tree and shrub maintenance.
 If you need help maintaining your trees and shrubs, topiary or otherwise, contact us at All Season Tree Service.
-Since 1992 we’ve provided property owners with a complete range of arboreal services including tree and shrub pruning and shaping, disease consultation, and tree removal.
-Simply let us know how our tree experts can help.